Timurid conquests and invasions: Eastern Europe

-Golden Horde was a division of Mongol Empire which was mainly dominated on the Eastern Europe.
-After the death of Jochi, the eldest son of Genghis Khan and emperor of Golden Horde, the Golden Horde itself divided into many wings with mainly White and Blue wings among Jochi's descendants.
-In the late 1370s and early 1380s, Timur firstly helped Tokhtamysh against his uncle Urus Khan to assume supreme power in the White wing and then in the unification of Golden Horde.
-Timur also supported him to attack Grand Duchy of Moscow in 1382 and get tribute from the Muscovy.
+The Golden Horde was a fragment of the Mongol Empire mainly located in Eastern Europe.
+After the death of Jochi, the eldest son of Genghis Khan and khan of the Golden Horde, the Golden Horde itself divided into many wings with mainly White and Blue wings among Jochi's descendants.
+In the late 1370s and early 1380s, Timur firstly helped Tokhtamysh against his uncle Urus Khan to assume supreme power in the White wing and then in the unification of the Golden Horde.
+Timur also supported him in the siege of Moscow in 1382 and received tribute from Muscovy.

 After being established, Tokhtamysh invaded Azerbaijan and Northwest Iran in 1385 when Timur was busy in his conquest of Persia.
-Tokhtamysh plundered Tabriz and could retire a rich booty.
+Tokhtamysh plundered Tabriz.
 The inevitable response by Timur resulted in the major-scale war between them.
 The initial battle was fought between them at Volga River in 1391 which became victorious for Timur and allowed Tokhtamysh with his remaining army to escape.
 Despite the defeat, Tokhtamysh recovered his position and in the spring of 1395 raided the Timurid territory of Shirvan.

-At that time Timur then counter-attacked by not only reconquering his own territories but also the realm of enemy via the crossing Caucasus region.
-In 1395, Timur defeated Tokhtamysh in the Battle of the Terek River and concluding the struggle between them.
-In the same year, Timur also plundered Sarai, the capital of Golden Horde and other important cities including Ukek, Majar, Azaq and Astrakhan.
-After the battle of Terek River, Tokhtamysh was deposed and fleeing to the Ukrainian steppes where he asking for help from Grand Duke Vytautas of Lithuania but he never restored again.
+At that time Timur then counter-attacked, reconquering his own territories and advanced into the Caucasus region.
+In 1395, Timur defeated Tokhtamysh in the Battle of the Terek River, concluding the struggle between them.
+In the same year, Timur plundered Sarai, the capital of the Golden Horde and other important cities including Ukek, Majar, Azaq and Astrakhan.
+After the battle of Terek River, Tokhtamysh was deposed and fled to the Ukrainian steppes where he asked for help from Grand Duke Vytautas of Lithuania, no aid was granted.

-Timur installed Edigu on the throne under his suzerainty in place of Tokhtamysh, Golden Horde became tributary of Timur and the boundaries of Timurid Empire were secured.
+Timur installed Edigu on the throne under his suzerainty in place of Tokhtamysh, the Golden Horde became a tributary of Timur and the boundaries of Timurid Empire were secured.
 The Golden Horde never recovered again from this and in the middle of the 15th century, it fragmented into smaller khanates: the Kazan Khanate, Nogai Horde, Qasim Khanate, Crimean Khanate and Astrakhan Khanate.
-This led the decline of Tatar-Mongol rule over Russian lands and thus in 1480, Grand duchy of Moscow became free to pay tribute to Tatar-Mongols.
+This led to the decline of Tatar-Mongol rule over Russian lands and thus in 1480, the Grand duchy of Moscow became free from paying tribute to the Tatar-Mongols.